Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 take extra steps to protect the security of your key.

-There are a variety of other wallets that you can use; see the [AXIASolar Wiki Wallets page](../../build/build-wallets.md).
+There are a variety of other wallets that you can use; see the [AXIACoin Wiki Wallets page](../../build/build-wallets.md).
 Many of these wallets support generating AXIALunar accounts as well.

 ### Using AXIALunar Ledger application